davedonnellydev/project02/README.md

 ![user homepage public view wireframe](static/img/9_user_page_public_view.jpeg)

+## BUGS!

+- user/list link combo works even when the list doesn't belong to the user.
+In some instances this would result in user being able to edit other user's lists.

 ## TO DO:
+- make private lists only show to user
+- edit/delete list data
+- when logging in/out, go back to the page the person was originally on
+- rating: custom list order? / order by rating / by watched date / alphabetically
 - User settings page (Update password, email, first name, last name etc)
 - Scroll functionality in sidebar
 - Scroll functionality in main
 - Cookies/Session expiration when closing tab/after a time
-- make private lists only show to user
-- edit/delete list data
-- when logging in/out, go back to the page the person was originally on
-- rating: custom list order? / order by rating / by watched date / alphabetically

 ## Functions: